vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 **1. Docker**

 You need to get [docker installed](https://docs.docker.com/install/).
-Use `docker -v` to verify you have a working version of docker.
+Use `docker -v` on a terminal to verify you have a working version of docker.
 The one I have is `Docker version 17.12.0-ce, build c97c6d6`.
 You'll know more about docker in a minute.
 Installing and getting to know docker is a great investment of your time.
 You'll receive returns in multiples as you start to use Docker for all your projects.

 **2. Docker Compose**